samuel-kroger/Maximizing-engagement-in-large-scale-social-networks/README.md

 Anchored nodes can be part of the anchored $k$-core even if the degree of the node is less than $k$.

 ![Figure 2](git_images/karate_k4b5.png?raw=true "The Anchored 4-core with budget 5 of the karate graph")

+In the code directory you will find all of the code used in the paper.
+RCM-master comes from LASHRIM, The PORTA contains the PORTA software used in the paper.
+To run our models, run comp_experiment.py which will run based off of the data.json file.

+IN the code data you will find all the data used in the paper they are publically avialble from SNAP and NETWORK REPOSITIORY

+git_images contains the images in the README

+The results directory has csv data and log files of the runs.